Last Updated: June 1, 2023

 “Customer Data” means any data of any type that is submitted to the Tulip Platform by or on behalf of Customer, including without limitation: (a) data submitted, uploaded or imported to the Tulip Platform by Customer (including without limitation from Third Party Platforms) and (b) data provided by or about Users or Customer processes that are collected from Applications hosted on the Tulip Platform or otherwise viewed, displayed or transmitted using the Tulip Platform.

-“Device Drivers” means the device drivers embedded within the Tulip OS which are used to connect Applications to Customer’s Supported Devices, including all Updates provided by Tulip to Customer.
+“Device Drivers” means the device drivers which are used to connect Content to Customer’s Supported Devices, including, with respect to Device Drivers developed by Tulip, all Updates provided by Tulip to Customer.

 “Feedback” means ideas, thoughts, criticisms, suggestions, enhancement requests, techniques, know-how, methodologies, comments, feedback or other input relating to any Tulip product or service, including in response to any product plans or roadmaps shared with Customer.